Marjorie Taylor Greene hostile in testimony over eligibility

 “They want to deny the right to vote to the thousands of people living in the 14th District of Georgia by removing Greene from the ballot,” he said.

-Greene met with Trump about making objections to certain states’ electoral votes because of concerns about voter fraud, Bopp said.
-At the time of the riot, she was in a dark hallway at the Capitol urging people via social media to be safe and remain calm, he said.
+At the time of the riot, Greene was in a dark hallway at the Capitol urging people via social media to be safe and remain calm, he said.

-“Rep. Greene was a victim of this attack,” Bopp said, adding that the congresswoman believed her life could be in danger.
+“Rep. Greene was a victim of this attack,” Bopp said, adding that she believed her life could be in danger.

+Bopp said that Greene was engaging in protected political speech.
+He also argued that the administrative hearing process is meant to address basic qualification questions, not to evaluate major constitutional and federal claims.

 Dozens of Greene supporters attended the hearing, including U.S. Rep. Matt Gaetz, a Florida Republican and staunch Greene ally.